 Transatlantic cruises are just one of the great cruises of the world.
 Ships sail all over the world and the best cruises go to truly amazing destinations.

-Bermuda cruises are one of the world's favorite vacations.
+Bermuda Cruise Guide has one of the world's favorite vacations.
 Ships stay in port for several days, giving you plenty of time to explore.
 Experience the pink beaches, fancy shops, fine dining, world-famous golf courses, and great historic sites that are Bermuda trademarks.
 Bermuda is a wealthy place and has a distinct British style.

 Bermuda cruises are not Caribbean cruises.
 It's located 600 miles off the coast of North Carolina, so the weather isn't steamy hot in summer.
 The season for cruises to Bermuda is April to November.

-A Hawaii cruise is the only way to see multiple islands the way explorers did -- from the water.
+A Hawaiian Cruise Guide has the only way to see multiple islands the way explorers did -- from the water.
 Most trips visit 4 of the islands.
 Some Hawaii cruises depart from Honolulu, but many sail from Los Angeles, San Diego, San Francisco or Vancouver.

 Hawaii's peak cruise season is the winter, but it's a year round destination.
 The beaches and relaxed atmosphere make great cruises anytime.
 Go for the beaches, scenery, luaus, hula dancing, snorkeling, and surfing.